-At least once every three years, an actuarial valuation is performed to assess the financial position of the Plan and the adequacy of the funding levels.
-The most recent actuarial valuation of the 1.75% Division of the Plan as at December 31, 2018 indicated a going concern surplus of \$31.6M and a solvency deficiency of \$99.5M, based on market value assets of approximately \$735M.
-Employer contributions to the Plan are established by the Trustees upon advice from the Plan's actuaries, including amounts to finance any solvency deficiencies over time.
-The next formally scheduled actuarial valuation is for the reporting date of December 31, 2021 although the Trustees have the discretion of conducting a valuation for an earlier reporting date.
+The last actuarial valuation of the Plan was carried out as at December 31, 2018.
+It was determined that the overall Plan had an actuarial going concern surplus of \$31.6 million and a solvency deficiency of \$99.5 million, based on market value assets of approximately \$735 million.
+Employer contributions to the Plan are established by the Trustees of the Plan based upon advice from the Plan's actuaries, including amounts to finance deficiencies over time.
+The next actuarial valuation is scheduled for December 31, 2021 with results expected to be available in September 2022.

-East Kootenay Community Credit Union paid \$407,777 (2018 - \$407,216) in employer contributions to the plan in fiscal year 2019.
+East Kootenay Community Credit Union paid \$417,763 (2020 - \$411,384) in employer contributions to the plan in fiscal year 2021.